eiisolver/LegendsOfCodeAndMagic/README.md

 I ended up with a neural network with 37 inputs (features) and one hidden layer of 30 neurons.
 Two hidden layers did not give better results.

-I started with a simple algorithm to select which move to play: simulate every possible move we can play, feed the resulting position in the neural network, and play the move that returns the highest probability to win according to the net.
+I started with a simple algorithm to select which move to play: simulate every possible move we can play, calculate the fingerprint of the resulting position and feed it to the neural network, and play the move that returns the highest probability to win according to the net.

 The learning algorithm is also simple: